-The combination of new fuels and cylinder oils makes it more important than ever to know what is happening inside your engine as compatibility problems and cat fines can rapidly cause problems.
+The combination of new fuels and cylinder oils makes it more important than ever to know what is happening inside your engine as fuel related problems, such as high cat fines, can rapidly cause significant damage and lead to equipment failure.
 You therefore quickly need to know if your fuel or cylinder oil selections are not performing as expected.